guidoferreyra/TypeLab-2020-demo-notes/0_Command-line-tools-intro.md

      Tip: By drag and dropping directories to our terminal window it will paste the absolute path to it.
    - `cd ~` Will lead us to the _home_ directory of our computer.
 5. `clear` cleans the terminal window to get clarity after being inputing various commands.
-6. `touch` nos permite crear archivos por ejemplo con `touch myFile.txt`  creamos un archivo .txt en el directorio actual.
+6. `touch` It creates a file.
+For instance with `touch myFile.txt` it will create a .txt file in the current directory.
-7. `open myFile.txt` abrirá el archivo que le indicamos en la aplicación por defecto para ese tipo de archivo.
+7. `open myFile.txt` Opens the file in the default app associated with this filetype.
-   El argumento `-a  ` nos permite abrir un archivo con una aplicación específicamente ej: `open -a "Pages" myFile.txt`
+   The `-a  ` argument allows us to specify with which application we want to open the file. ie: `open -a "Pages" myFile.txt`
-8. Usando la flecha _Arriba_ de nuestro teclado podemos navegar por nuestro historial de comandos.
+8. With the _Up_ arrow key of our keyboard we can navigate trough our history of commands typed in the terminal.
-9. el comando `history` imprime el historial de comandos en la ventana.
+9. The `history` command will print our history in the terminal window.
-10. Para eliminar archivos usamos `rm myFile.txt `
+10. To remove a file we use `rm myFile.txt `
-11. `mkdir myFolder ` Nos permite crear un directorio
+11. `mkdir myFolder ` It will create a directory
-12. `rm -r myFolder`   (_remove recursively_) elimina el directorio y su contenido
+12. `rm -r myFolder` (_remove recursively_) removes the directory and its contents.

 # Installing tools